kylin266/DiscordHooks/README.md

 # DiscordHooks
-Adding custom discord hooks from various else where
+custom discord hooks and google chat hooks from various else where